Welcome to my website. Please feel free to check back here for latest news and updates on issues important to the 24th Legislative District.

 You can contact my office with any ideas, questions or comments.
 Thank you!

-Steve Tharinger is a former small business owner and past three term Clallam County Commissioner who lives in Dungeness with his wife, Yvonne.
+Steve Tharinger is a former small business owner and three-term Clallam County Commissioner.

 He is a member of the Sequim Sunrise Rotary and a state-certified, volunteer mediator with the Peninsula Dispute Resolution Center.
 He received his Bachelor of Arts from Colorado College.

-Steve was first elected to the House of Representatives in 2010 and serves the 24th Legislative District, which includes all of Clallam and Jefferson counties and a portion of Grays Harbor County.
+Steve was first elected to the House of Representatives in 2010 representing the 24th Legislative District, which includes all of Clallam and Jefferson counties and a portion of Grays Harbor County.

 His community involvement includes past service on dozens of boards and commissions, including the Clallam County Economic Development Council, the state insurance commissioner’s Health Care Reform Revitalization Committee, the Clallam County Board of Health and the Dungeness River Management Team.

-At the state level, Steve served on Salmon Recovery Funding Board from 2002 to 2010 and as chair from 2008-10).
-He helped write the state’s new Alzheimer’s plan and co-chairs the Joint Legislative Executive Committee on Aging and Disability.
+At the state level, he served on Salmon Recovery Funding Board from 2002 to 2008 as chair for two of those years.
+Steve helped write the state’s new Alzheimer’s plan, co-chairs the Joint Legislative Executive Committee on Aging and Disability, and is a member of the Dementia Action Collaborative.

 OLYMPIA — The Legislature adjourned today after passing a balanced budget plan that will provide property tax relief while leaving a healthy reserve fund for future emergencies such as wildfires or unexpected economic downturns.
 Closer to home, a proviso in...